xseine/dotbond-prototype/README.md

 ## Strategy and implementation

-This tool is inspired by fullstack development and it's main goal is to reduce friction between frontend and backend team, but to avoid any mysterious allusions, here's what it does: it allows frontend to create queries that fit their needs without waiting for backend to do it, and backend to setup its API without too much ceremony, and change it as well.<br/>
+This tool is inspired by fullstack development and it's main goal is to reduce friction between frontend and backend team, and provide understanding to one how the other works, but to avoid any mysterious allusions: it allows frontend to create queries that fit their needs without waiting for backend to do it, and it allows backend to setup and change its API without too much ceremony.

+Theoretically, the frontend would be able to get all the data it needs by using a single query, but the issue is the query implementation could be rejected on the backend and the frontend would not get the expected performance.
+During development, this could lead to writing a lot of badly performing queries and backend playing catch-up with frontend to tweak those query implementations.

-Intention of this tool isn't for backend to play catch-up with frontend to tweak query implementations or some arbitrary compiler configuration, nor that frontend creates badly performing queries.
-The frontend will have information if a new query is similar to a disabled one, if a filter operation will be fast (has index configured in EF), if a join will be fast (is IQueryable used), etc.
+This tool will help solve this by informing frontend about performance expectations when writing queries, using TS type system, by telling if a new query is similar to a disabled one, if a filter operation will be fast (has index configured in EF), if a join will be fast (is IQueryable used), does the query take advantage of backend overrides, etc.
-On the other end, new endpoints will be compiled and recompiled to utilize "base" endpoints and overriden implementations as much as possible, derivatives of disabled endpoints will be auto-disabled, etc. Improving compiler performance will be the main problem, since it needs to reach a point where it feels like it does a good enough job and the layer does not need to be micro-managed.
+On the backend, new endpoints will be compiled and recompiled to utilize "base" endpoints and overriden implementations as much as possible, derivatives of disabled endpoints will be auto-disabled, etc.
+Improvement of the compiler performance will be the main focus of the future development, since it needs to reach a point where it feels like it does a good enough job and the layer does not need to be micro-managed.

-All of this leads to a much more relaxed strategy for building APIs, with minimal implementation overhead.
+After creating a well functioning, intuitive base for the API, frontend could then extend to match the view model exactly.
+The resulting API would be a result of the development process, instead of development being the result of a predefined schema.
-Implementation also does not require building integration logic, so the agility and independence of different systems is kept.
+This approach also allows for an easy integration logic of different backend systems, so the agility and independence of different systems is maintained.